Intranet2023/GitSleuth/README.md

 ## Support

-For support, open an issue on the GitHub repository or contact the project maintainers.

-## Support

-For support, open an issue on the GitHub repository or contact the project maintainers.
+For support, open an issue on the GitHub repository or contact david.mclaughlin@dsmcl.com .

-Please let me know if you have any other questions.